WPF Interview Questions

 – ListView is more feature rich, as it inherits ListBox, which inherits ItemsControl, and adds features.

-– Make sure they understand what a DataGrid is and how it is different and why they would display a list in a DataGrid.
+– Make sure they understand what a DataGrid is and how it is different and why they would display a list in a DataGrid. - Q: What can you do in Expression Blend that you cannot do in Visual Studio?

 A: Configure brushes and gradient brushes in the Properties window.